 Research Expertise: Yllias Chali conducts research in various aspects of natural language processing, including text summarization, text generation, question answering, question generation, and knowledge representation for natural language.
 Together with his graduate students, he is working on several related projects funded by NSERC.

-Research Expertise: General: Applied Research, Intervention Research, Program Evaluation, Systems Research, Mixed Research MethodsFocus: Therapeutic Recreation, Non-pharmacological Treatment of Responsive Behaviours, Organizational Behaviour, Empowerment, Leadership, Interprofessional Teamwork and Collaboration, Quality of Care and Quality of Life in Continuing Care, Dementia Care, Holistic Approaches to Wellness
+Research Expertise: NOTE Dr. Caspar is not taking graduate students at this time.
+General: Applied Research, Intervention Research, Program Evaluation, Systems Research, Mixed Research MethodsFocus: Therapeutic Recreation, Non-pharmacological Treatment of Responsive Behaviours, Organizational Behaviour, Empowerment, Leadership, Interprofessional Teamwork and Collaboration, Quality of Care and Quality of Life in Continuing Care, Dementia Care, Holistic Approaches to Wellness

 Research Expertise: Literary Theory; Critical Theory and the History of Criticism; Romanticism; Canadian Literature; Aesthetic Theory and Nationalism; and the theory of irony.

 Research Expertise: Global environmental change and water resources, has given expert testimony to environmental hearings and legal proceedings on climate change, water and environmental issues.
 He is the lead scientist and producer of the 2002 award winning Global Change three-part Television series; the 2004 seven-part TV series Water under Fire, Choking Lake Winnipeg (2011) and co-produced a series of videos on climate change science and solutions in 2014. (see Educational Media Production)

 Research Expertise: Autobiographical inquiry and professional knowledge; Professional health and well-being; Program review and development; and Policy analysis and development.